1. INTRODUCTION

 4. OUR POSITION

-We are committed to ensuring modern slavery and human trafficking is not present in our supply chain and our business.
+We continue to be committed to ensuring modern slavery and human trafficking is not present in our supply chain and our business.

-We expect our suppliers and vendors to embed respect for human rights standards and decent working conditions in their own supply chains.
-To that end, suppliers are required to provide contractual assurance by agreeing to comply with applicable laws and regulations, which include laws related to anti-bribery and corruption, modern slavery and human rights.
+We also continue to expect our suppliers and vendors to embed respect for human rights standards and decent working conditions in their own supply chains.
+To that end, we have continued to require that our suppliers provide contractual assurance by agreeing to comply with applicable laws and regulations, which include laws related to anti-bribery and corruption, modern slavery and human rights.

-Whenever and wherever possible, we will take appropriate steps to ensure that all those who work directly or indirectly for Pico do so in an environment in which their fundamental human rights and freedoms are respected.
-Our ability to take appropriate steps will depend on the supplier, vendor or agent, where they sit within our supply chain and their appetite to agreeing and implementing corrective measures.
+Whenever and wherever possible, we will take appropriate steps to ensure all those who work directly or indirectly for Pico do so in an environment in which their fundamental human rights and freedoms are respected.
+Our ability to take appropriate steps will depend on the supplier, vendor or agent, where they sit within our supply chain, as well as their appetite to engaging with us and agreeing to implement corrective measures.

 5. DUE DILIGENCE, RISK ASSESSMENT AND POLICIES

-Pico has instituted a global, International Trade Compliance Policy that addresses vendor/supplier due diligence, and provides guidance to Pico personnel on the signs to look out for and how to conduct due diligence and risk assessments on vendors, suppliers, agents and other third parties that wish to work with us or on our behalf.
+Pico has a global International Trade Compliance Policy that addresses vendor/supplier due diligence, and provides guidance to Pico personnel on the signs to look out for and how to conduct due diligence and risk assessments on vendors, suppliers, agents and other third parties that wish to work with Pico or on our behalf.

 6. TRAINING